ZixCash/ZixCash/doc/README.md

-Akula Core
+AKL Core
 =====================

 Setup
 ---------------------
-[Akula Core]http://bit.akulas/ is the original AKL client and it builds the backbone of the network.
+[AKL Core]http://bit.akulas/ is the original AKL client and it builds the backbone of the network.
 However, it downloads and stores the entire history of AKL transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------